Coder0812/Drone-and-Bird-Detection/README.md

 ➢ There are other models as well but YOLOv5 is smaller and generally easier to use in production.
 Given it is natively implemented in PyTorch (rather than Darknet), modifying the architecture and exporting and deployment to many environments is straightforward.

-➢ YOLOv5 was used to train and test our model for various classes like Fire and smoke.
-We trained it for 149 epochs and achieved an accuracy of approximately 91%.
+➢ YOLOv5 was used to train and test our model for various classes like Drone and Bird.
+We trained it for 150 epochs and achieved an accuracy of approximately 97%.

 # Setup:
 nstallation